 The problem for Maxim was that Juste was the favored son -- though they both trained together, Juste was expected to be the great hero that saved the day and killed Dracula (because even this early in the timeline everyone knew Dracula would be back again, and again, and again again, like a fungal itch that won't go away).
 Maxim trained hard and felt that he should be lauded as the great hero, so he bailed on the town ostensibly so he could "go train"... but he really had other plans.

-After two years of search, Maxim had managed to find (among the ruins spread across Romania) Dracula's five body parts (as Simon Belmont had fifty years before in as per Castlevania II: Simon's Quest).
-Unfortunately the events for Maxim didn't play out wuite like with Simon -- instead of resurrecting the demon so that maxim could kill it off once and for all, the dark spectre of Dracula instead invaded the sorta-hero's body, possessing him and spliting him in twain.
+After two years of searching, Maxim had managed to find (among the ruins spread across Romania) Dracula's five body parts (as Simon Belmont had fifty years before in as per Castlevania II: Simon's Quest).
+Unfortunately the events for Maxim didn't play out quite like with Simon -- instead of resurrecting the demon so that Maxim could kill it off once and for all, the dark specter of Dracula instead invaded the sorta-hero's body, possessing him and splitting him in twain.

 Inside, though, Juste encountered the Dark Maxim and slowly pieced together the truth.
 He learns about the two castles which act as dual-representations of the two halves of Maxim's own soul.
 He finds his friend in various states and tries to aid him.
 Eventually, he is confronted by a truly evil version of Maxim, one who swears he has bitten Lydie and they both will be vampires forever.
 Juste, though, is able to rid the evil from his friend through holy battle (aided by a pair of bracelets that he and Maxim used to wear, which reminded the later of their friendship).
 Near death, Maxim throws off the dark influences which coalesces into the dark specter of Dracula.
 This is the form Juste faces off with while Maxim runs from the castle.